HUSTON, ROBERT GUTHRIE

 R. G. HUSTON, BUSINESS MAN AND VETERAN

-OF CIVIL WAR, DIES IN SEATTLE, WASH.
+OF CIVIL WAR, DIES IN SEATTLE, WASHINGTON

 R. G. Huston of the firm of Huston & Elderkin, and one of the best known business men in the community, died last night at Seattle, according to a dispatch receive here this morning.
 Mr. Huston had been ailing for some time and had gone to the coast in the hope of benefiting his health.
 The change did not improve his condition and his death came as a release from months of suffering.